 The credit goes to the Malaysian government and policy makers who worked relentlessly to liberalize the incorporation process in this nation.
 The country is now one of the ranked destinations for starting business and this trend seems to be getting bolder in 2020 and onward.

-When this is the scenario, you must be wondering that you will simply come into this country and just start your business.
+When this is the scenario, you must be wondering that you will simply come into this country and just start your business and incorporate a company in Malaysia.
 Well, things are not that easy either.
 The registration process is convenient but the stages have to be complied with to avoid legal jeopardy during company activities.